doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 ### Option 1 - Android App

 In manufactor page I found a link for the manual and instructions.
-But I couldn't find the material in the Baidu site where the link redirected me out:
+But I couldn't find the documents in the Baidu website where the link redirected me out:

 ![The baidu link](https://raw.githubusercontent.com/doleron/esp8266-1-channel-relay-board-with-mqtt/master/images/baidu.png)